 There is one type of persecution that is actually listed in the law: Being forced to undergo (or the fear of being forced to undergo) a program of “coercive population control.”
 This specific protection is aimed at victims of the kind of forced abortion and sterilization.

 Just remember that the persecution must be connected to one of five grounds — race, religion, nationality, membership in a social group, or political opinion — discussed in more detail below.
 For example, violence directed against gays and lesbians is recognized as persecution connected to membership in a social group.
 But violence against an individual who happens to have angered a local criminal does not have the necessary connection to one of the five grounds, so a victim of that kind of persecution wouldn’t be eligible for asylum or refugee status from the U.S. government.

 In recent years, the U.S. government has recognized persecution based on gender (usually based on the “particular social group” category).
 This has allowed some women to gain asylum based on having undergone (or fearing they’ll be forced to undergo) cultural practices such as female genital cutting, forced marriage, or domestic violence.

 What Do the Five Grounds of Persecution Mean?

-As mentioned above, the U.S. government grants asylum or refugee status to a person who has suffered or fears persecution that’s based on one of only five grounds.
-The first three grounds — race, religion, and nationality — are fairly self explanatory.
+As mentioned above, the U.S. government grants asylum or refugee status to a person who has suffered or fears persecution based on one of only five grounds.
+The first three grounds — race, religion, and nationality — are fairly self-explanatory.
 Let’s look at the remaining two grounds — political opinion and membership in a particular social group — since they aren’t as clear.

 You can also qualify for asylum or refugee status based on political opinion if the authorities mistakenly assume that you hold certain opinions, perhaps based on some other personal characteristic like your religion or family group.
 (This is called “imputed political opinion.”)